 My Zionism remained in my pocket, unexamined and unused.
 I never was asked, in my Jewish world, to prove my love for Israel.
 I never put a label on myself nor saw the need to.
 As a Diaspora Jew, I was fairly comfortable with the distance my family carefully formed between us and Israel.

-It was not until I turned thirty, that Zionism even entered the conversation.
+It was not until my late twenties, that Zionism even entered the conversation.
 I had finally made my first (and second and third) trip to Israel.
 We now alternate summer holidays from Hong Kong between the United States and Israel.

 As editor of a Jewish magazine based in China, at every cocktail party and public event, I am asked to defend Israel (at least I can now say that I have been there).
 This conversation always seems to immediately follow the customary, “How long have you lived here and what do you do?”
 I explain that while I am Jewish, I am not Israeli.
 I have begun to understand that to most people here there is simply no distinction between the two.
 The terms are interchangeable.